Shortcut to this page: ntrllog.netlify.app/quantum

 A bit is a unit of information describing a classical system that has only two states (a two-dimensional classical system).
 Typically these states can be thought of as "on" and "off" or "true" and "false" and are represented by `0` and `1`.

 We denote the states as `|0:)` and `|1:)`, which can be represented as matrices `[[1],[0]]` and `[[0],[1]]` respectively.
-(Think of it as having a `1` in the `0^text(th)` index, so that represents the `|0:)` state and having a `1` in the `1^text(st)` index, so that represents the `|1:)` state.)
+We can think of it as having a `1` in the `0^text(th)` index, so that represents the `|0:)` state and having a `1` in the `1^text(st)` index, so that represents the `|1:)` state.
+This is reflected with the notation

 The `|` with the `:)` is called Dirac ket notation.

 A qubit is a quantum bit.
 So it is a unit of information describing a two-dimensional quantum system.
 We can also represent a qubit using a matrix, but instead of just `0`s and `1`s, the entries are complex numbers.
-So `[[c_0],[c_1]]` where `abs(c_0)^2+abs(c_1)^2=1` represents a qubit.
+So `[[c_0],[c_1]]` represents a qubit.

-`abs(c_0)^2` is the probability that the qubit is in state `|0:)` and `abs(c_1)^2` is the probability that the qubit is in state `|1:)`.
+A qubit also has the requirement that `abs(c_0)^2+abs(c_1)^2=1`.
+This is because `abs(c_0)^2` is the probability that the qubit is in state `|0:)` and `abs(c_1)^2` is the probability that the qubit is in state `|1:)`.
 In a sense, a qubit is in both states at the same time until it is measured.
 Once a qubit is measured, it collapses to become a bit, which at that point, means it is definitively either in state `|0:)` or `|1:)`.

 Since the bits `|0:)` and `|1:)` are a basis of `CC^2`, any qubit can be written as